aiven/devportal/docs/platform/howto/set-authentication-policies.rst

 Organization SSO
 ~~~~~~~~~~~~~~~~~

-You can restrict your organization users to using SSO through a :doc:`verified domain </docs/platform/howto/manage-domains>`.
+You can restrict your organization users to log in using SSO through an :doc:`identity provider </docs/platform/howto/saml-authentication>`.

 Set an authentication policy
 ------------------------------